Parenting tweens and teens can give you whiplash if you’re not careful. It typically starts out a little like this:

 My eyes filled.

-“Oh, Abby.”
-I dropped the baby spoon and pulled Abby into a bear hug.
+“Oh, hon.”
+I dropped the baby spoon and pulled her into a bear hug.
 “Yes, yes.
 Let’s start over.”

 After a few seconds, I held her away from me a bit so I could see her face, and she smiled.

 Pulling her back into the hug, I whispered, “Thank you.”

 How to Get Through to Your Moody Child

 When your child is in a bad mood and nothing you say or do seems to help, try asking for a do-over.
 Not only will you model a healthy relationship habit, you’ll teach your child that we all make mistakes, and it’s okay to ask for a second chance.

 Teach your child this phrase before you hit the teenage years:

 Teach this phrase when they’re 10 or 8 or even 3.
 If at first it doesn’t work, keep trying.